Burr vs Blade Coffee Grinder: The Complete Breakdown

 - You just want something simple

 The difference between burr and blade isn't subtle—it's the difference between coffee that tastes good and coffee that tastes right.
-Once you experience consistent extraction from a burr grinder, it's hard to go back.
+Once you dial in that first perfect pour-over from a burr grinder, you'll wonder why you waited so long.